New Multi-agency Safeguarding Arrangements

 Ensuring Outcomes Group

 The safeguarding partners are keen to evidence that activity to keep children safe across the partnership results in visible and measurable outcomes for them and their families.
 Responsibility for evidencing this and measuring the effectiveness of safeguarding across the continuum of need and through the Supporting Families Enhancing Futures model sits with this group.

 The safeguarding partners will collaborate with neighbouring arrangements on a pan-Merseyside and regional basis when it is advantageous to do so.
-This will include building on successful activity including the Merseyside Child Death Overview Panel, work to develop policies and procedures and agreeing a regional approach to learning and development.
+This will include building on successful activity including the Merseyside Child Death Overview Panel, work to develop policies and procedures, developing a single communications strategy and agreeing a regional approach to learning and development.

 The arrangements will have an independent scrutiny function to ensure independent assessment of the effectiveness of the multi-agency arrangements to keep children safe.

 The new safeguarding arrangements will be gradually introduced from April 2019 and will be fully in place by September.
 The WSCB will be officially stood down and replaced by the new arrangements on the 1st September 2019.

 The final arrangements will be published on the website and further information including supporting documentation will be added between now and September.

 Until the 1st September 2019 the WSCB remains the statutory body for ensuring the effectiveness of arrangements to safeguard children.
 All WSCB policies and procedures are in place until then.

 Wirral MASA Model Final – full model document (published 26th March 2019)

 Wirral MASA Summary Briefing – summary briefing document